phuriku/ml-course/Course_Plan.md

 ---------------------------------
 1. Introduction, Probability Theory, Linear Algebra
 2. Linear and Logistic Regression
-3. Regularization, Dimensionality Reduction
+3. Gradient Descent
-4. Stochastic Gradient Descent
+4. Regularization, Dimensionality Reduction
 5. Support Vector Machines
 6. Bayesian Approaches

 Reference Material
 ---------
 Most of the content of this course will be based on the book **Deep Learning** by *Goodfellow*, *Bengio*, and *Courville* published by MIT Press.
-The intent is to cover roughly Chapters 1-5, although some of the content won't be covered.
-Conversely, some of the content in the course won't be covered by the text.
-Regardless, I would highly recommend the book.
-You can purchase it from Amazon [here](https://www.amazon.com/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618/).
+The intent is to cover roughly Chapters 1-5, although some textbook content won't be covered.
+Conversely, some of the content in the course isn't covered by the text.
+I would highly recommend purchasing the [book](https://www.amazon.com/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618/), as it is one of the highest-rated ML texts.

 Spark MLlib will be our development framework.
 Spark's official guide to MLlib is published [here](https://spark.apache.org/docs/latest/ml-guide.html).
-We may use Spark Structured Streaming by the end of the course.
-An API reference can be found [here](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
+We may use Spark Structured Streaming by the end of the course, for which an API reference can be found [here](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).

-Also feel free to clone my [*spark-ml* Github repository](https://github.com/phuriku/spark-ml), run the examples, and play around with the material.
-This may be the best route for those not yet unacquainted with *Scala* or *sbt*.
+Feel free to clone my [*spark-ml* repository](https://github.com/phuriku/spark-ml), run the examples, and play around with the material.
+This may be the best route for those yet unacquainted with *Scala*, *sbt*, and *Spark*.